How to Create an Ideal Dashboard for Analyzing Mobile Games and Apps

 Let’s Create a Dashboard

-Now let’s look at the process of creating a dashboard using the devtodev analytics platform.
+Now let’s look at the process of building a dashboard using the devtodev analytics platform.

 2. Add saved reports from the Basic metrics, Custom events, Conversion funnels, SQL, or create new ones.